-Currently, Washington, Oregon, Minnesota, Illinois, New York, Vermont, Maine, Massachusetts, Rhode Island, Connecticut, and District of Columbia all have an estate tax.
+Currently, Washington, Oregon, Minnesota, Illinois, New York, Vermont, Maine, Massachusetts, Rhode Island, Connecticut, and District of Columbia all have a tax.

-If your mother resided in one of these states, the estate tax laws of that state apply.
-Each state has its own tax limit, which will help you in understanding whether the estate will be taxed and at what rate.
-In the absence of a state tax law, federal tax law exemptions apply.
+If your mother resided in one of these states, that state’s tax laws would apply.
+Each state has its tax limit, which will help you understand whether the settlement will be taxed and at what rate.
+Federal tax law exemptions apply in the absence of a state tax law.